shijie-xu/python-lectures/lec-3.md

 simple examples.

 Before start everything, we need to install Pandas as well as some other packages via {guiLabel}`pip`.
-- numpy: You may already have a basic understanding in lecture 2.
+- `numpy`: You may already have a basic understanding in lecture 2.
-- openpyxl: Pandas requires it to read excel file.
+- `openpyxl`: Pandas requires it to read excel file.

 ```{code-cell} ipython3
 !pip install -q numpy pandas openpyxl